 Put simply, Gerontology is the study of aging.
-The experience of growing older can vary widely among individuals, groups, cultures, national bounardies, etc. The psychology of aging is distinct from the anthropology of aging.
+The experience of growing older can vary widely among individuals, groups, cultures, national boundaries, etc. The psychology of aging is distinct from the anthropology of aging.
 Aging adults often experience changes in health and function, so medical science is very relevant.
 Older adults live, work, travel, and engage a whole host of productive activities.
 The study of aging is anything but simple!

 Our core, affiliated and adjunct faculty members know aging from all angles.
-We are fortunate to have two Fellows of the Gerontological Society of America among our faculty panel.
+We are fortunate to have three Fellows of the Gerontological Society of America among our faculty panel.
 We have faculty who are active practiioners in the community involved in care managment, medication counseling, dementia education, and a host of other topics.
 Most primary disciplines involved in gerontology are represented: psychology, nursing, social work, public policy, aging and design, etc.